NickSpriggs/netbooks_milestone_3/README.md

 on their existing movie viewing habits.
 Specifically my goals were to:
 - Allow unregistered users to search for films and view their respective book recommendations.
 - Allow registered users to add films and recommendations to the site database.
-    - Only allow the user who created the film/recommendation OR admin to update or delete them from the database.
+    - Only allow the admin and the user who created the film/recommendation to update or delete them from the database.
 [The admin login is username: admin / password: bookmark]

 ## User Stories